AlyceBrady/ramp/README.md

 ### INSTALLATION ###

-1. Download or clone this repository under your server's Document Root or your personal web page area.
+1. Download or clone this repository under the Document Root for your server or your personal web page area.

-1. Set up a virtual host for the Ramp Demo.
+1. Set up a virtual host for the Ramp Demo (if possible).

     > If you have the appropriate powers on your server, create a virtual host for this repository.
 (Zend, and therefore RAMP, works better under its